y34r-z3r0/vagrant-labs/kali/01_fake-access-point/README.md

 cat result.txt | grep AP-STA-CONNECTED | cut -d" " -f3 | uniq
 ```

-To map the MAC address to the hostname you need to use your enterprise solutions, for example FleetDM/Osquery or ARP tables.
+To map the MAC address to the hostname you need to use your enterprise solutions, for example FleetDM/Osquery or some ARP tables.

+## Attack

+See docs for attacks options: https://github.com/sensepost/berate_ap#attacks